palimarium/terraform-equinix-gcp-interconnect/README.md

 ### ***Connecting the Metal VLAN to the Shared Port***

-Once the L2 connection is ready, between Equinix Metal and Equinix Fabric, you can [follow these steps](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#connecting-vlans-to-shared-ports) for connecting the Primary Port to the Metal VLAN [created by terraform](/tf-equinix-metal-setup/main.tf#L18) at the previous step b).
+Once the L2 connection is ready, between Equinix Metal and Equinix Fabric, you can [follow these steps](https://metal.equinix.com/developers/docs/equinix-interconnect/shared-ports/#connecting-vlans-to-shared-ports) for connecting the Primary Port to the Metal VLAN [created by terraform](/tf-equinix-metal-setup/main.tf#L18) at the previous step B).

 ## D) Equinix Metal to Equinix Fabric, Layer2 & BGP Configuration